 UCITS Funds

-Payden Global High Yield Bond Fund (PARGLHI ID)
+Payden Global High Yield Bond Fund (PARGLHI)

 Base Share Class: USD